Thomas Hewitt Jones

-On 26 July 2017, his Worcester Service (Magnificat and Nunc Dimittis) was broadcast live on BBC Radio 3 from Worcester Cathedral.

-Thomas's commercial track Funny Song went viral on the Tiktok platform in 2022.
-As of June 2025, it has 43 billion streams worldwide, has been used in 32 million YouTube Shorts, and is the second most played song on TikTok.
-The track is composed & performed (voice & piano) by Thomas, and published by Cavendish Music.

 Early life

 Thomas Hewitt Jones was born in 1984 in Dulwich, South London, into a musical family; his parents are both musicians and his paternal grandparents were both composers.
+His grandfather Tony Hewitt-Jones was a composer, his father Tim is a cellist at the Royal Opera House, and his brother is the violinist Simon Hewitt Jones.
 Educated at Dulwich College, he went on to be the organ scholar at Gonville and Caius College, Cambridge.
-He was the winner of the 2003 BBC Young Composer of the Year competition, and in 2009 received a BBC Music Magazine "Premiere Album" award for producing an album of the music of Imogen Holst.
+He was the winner of the 2003 BBC Young Composer of the Year competition.

 Composer

+Hewitt Jones scored the music for the London 2012 Olympics Mascots animated films.